NiccoloCase/bsc-multi-agent-ai-framework/README.md

 ### Workflow Synthesis

 When no existing workflow can satisfy a user's intent, the framework is designed to support synthesizing new workflows from scratch using metadata stored in the Knowledge Layer.
 This metadata is similar in spirit to SBOM (Software Bill of Materials) and AIBOM (AI Bill of Materials) and includes:
-- Functional descriptions
+- Qualitative and quantitative descriptions
-- Latency/certification constraints
-- Structured + unstructured metadata
+- Structured and unstructured metadata

 These properties are embedded into a **Hybrid Search** index that enables the system to:
 - Retrieve compatible components via semantic + keyword search